Pursue Faith-rooted Community Transformation in Los Angeles

 - Action-Reflection Learning: Integrate traditional classroom learning and theory with hands-on action and activism through internships and fieldwork.

 - Scholar-Practitioners: Learn alongside instructors who specialize in urban transformation and actively serve the City.

 - Accessible: Study in convenient City classes that allow for continued urban ministry engagement.

 Learn more about our faculty.

 ‘True learning ... alongside the marginalized’

 Azusa Pacific University is accredited by the WASC Senior College and University Commission (WSCUC).
-Azusa Pacific Seminary is accredited by the Association of Theological Schools.
+Azusa Pacific Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS).

 Master of Arts (Theological Studies)